• Home

 The Apostasy of Israel

-As swift as an eagle this will happen.
-While this is a curse from disobedience, I don't believe this is God bringing this judgment as much as Him allowing it.
-When a people remove themselves from following after God, this becomes a normal and natural thing.
-If there is no higher standard of life than that of the strongest and most powerful, the people are at the mercy of that ever changing, man defined standard.
-When God is removed, the enemy is free to reign through our sin-nature bringing destruction, death and dark times.
+As swift as an eagle, this will happen.
+This is a consequence of disobedience.
+Disobedience shows disbelief.
+It can be viewed as God’s active judgment, or a God passively allowing what they brought on by their actions.
+When a nation removes itself from following God, this becomes a normal and natural thing.
+If there is no higher standard of life than that of the strongest and most powerful, the people are at the mercy of that ever-changing, man-defined standard.
+When God is removed, the enemy is free to enslave us through our sin-nature, bringing destruction, death, and dark times.

-In response to this judgment coming so swiftly the Israelites cry out to God.
-This is like a child in the hands of his father about to spank him; he will say what needs said to avoid the punishment.
-But this only happens because it becomes abundantly clear the spanking cannot be avoided.
-It's not a cry of repentance, it's a cry of grief over circumstances they feel are out of their control.
-The humanistic spirit of man says, "I'm in control of my destiny.
+In response to this swift judgment, the Israelites cry out to God.
+This is like a child in the hands of his father about to spank him.
+He will say what needs to be told to avoid punishment.
+But this only happens because it becomes abundantly clear that spanking cannot be avoided.
+It’s not a cry of repentance.
+It’s a cry of grief over circumstances they feel are out of their control.
+The humanistic spirit of man says, “I’m in control of my destiny.
 I make my way.
-I am the captain of my ship."
-When we suddenly realize that isn't the case we cry out to God.
-But our cry isn't for God to captain our ship, but for God to give us our ship back to once again put our hands on the rudder.
+I am the captain of my ship.”
+When we suddenly realize that isn’t the case, we cry out to God.
+But our cry isn’t for God to captain our ship, but for God to give us our boat back so that we can once again take hold of the rudder.

-We migh ask the same; how long?
-With all God's done to bless this nation, suddenly we find our self facing inevitable judgment.
+We might ask the same: how long?
+With all that God has done to bless this nation, we suddenly find ourselves facing inevitable judgment.
 How could we forget all that God did to found this nation?
-How could we forget the what God gave us for His glory?
+How can we forget what God has given us for His glory?

 Hosea 8:7-10

 The whirlwind will not seem fair or right.
 The whirlwind is violent and yields nothing of value.
-The Israelites would look to God as unjust in this; the punishment seemed so much harsher than the sin.
-Isn't this always the case?
-We view our sin and small, insignificant and hardly worth mentioning.
+The Israelites would look to God as unjust in this.
+The punishment seemed so much harsher than the sin.
+Isn’t this always the case?
+We view our sin as small, insignificant, and hardly worth mentioning.
 Yet, it reveals our lack of understanding of holiness.
-In God's holiness, righteiousness and perfection, our sin and grand offense.
-A sin against an eternal God is deserving of an eternal punishment.
+In God’s holiness, righteousness, and perfection, our sin brings him great offense.
+Sin against an eternal God is deserving of an eternal punishment.

-Israel sowed in sin for years.
-When judgment didn't come, the sin became easier and more frequent.
-They sought gods that couldn't deliver, instead of sowing in holiness with God Most High.
-What they reaped from those years of sowing in the fields of the enemy was a whirlwind of judgment.
+Israel sowed apostasy and unrighteousness for years.
+When judgment didn’t come, they became even more complacent and frequent in their sin.
+They sought gods that couldn’t deliver, instead of sowing in holiness with God Most High.
+What they reaped from those years of sowing in the enemy's fields was a whirlwind of judgment.

 29He who troubles his own house will inherit the wind,

-And the fool will be servant to the wise of heart.
+And the fool will be servant to the wise of heart (Proverbs 11:29)

-Israel sold themselves among the nations seeking political allies when all they needed was to be right with God.
-They sought a solution tot their problem among other nations, so God made this sin their punishment.
-He would gather the nations against Israel and it would bring sorrow and a great burden on them.
+Israel sold itself among the nations seeking political allies when all they needed was to be right with God.
+They sought a solution to their problem among other nations, so God made this sin their punishment.
+He would gather the nations against Israel, and it would bring sorrow and a tremendous burden on them.
 This speaks of the tribute they paid to these nations to keep them at bay.
-The nations they sought in partnership they were now subject to.
+They paid tribute and surrendered their independence to the very nations they sought in partnership.

 Hosea 8:11-14

-The altars they built increased sin instead of remove sin.
-The sacrifices offered didn't please the Lord and cover their sin, they increased their sin.
-Their eyes weren't on the Lord with a desire to please Him but were on themselves.
+The altars they built increased sin.
+Altars were for worship and the removal of sin.
+However, they chose to sacrifice at the places, in the way, and at the times that they determined, rather than at the places, in the way, and at the times that Yahweh established.
+The sacrifices offered didn’t please the Lord and cover their sin, they increased their sin.
+Their eyes weren’t on the Lord with a desire to please Him, but were on themselves.
 They sought God only to satisfy their own desires.

-These people looked at the law as if it were alien.
-The very word of God that was the means of knowing and understanding Him had been set aside.
-God's word is like a foreign language to the wicked and corrupt.
-It's a language they can't understand and choose not to pursue.
-It's as though deep down inside, man knows that God's word will set us off the throne and put on God on high at the center of life.
-The excuses probably haven't changed much; maybe they thought it was outdated, a little behind times; archaic and irrelevant.
-They probably thought it was offensive and they had grown in wisdom beyond needing God's word.
+These people viewed the law as if it were foreign.
+The very word of God, which was the means of knowing and understanding Him, had been set aside.
+God’s word is like a foreign language to the wicked and corrupt.
+It’s a language they can’t understand and choose not to pursue.
+It’s as though deep down, man knows that God’s word will set us off the throne and put God at the center of life.
+The excuses are likely to remain unchanged.
+Maybe they thought it was outdated, a little behind the times, archaic, and irrelevant.
+They probably thought it was offensive, and they had grown in wisdom to the point of no longer needing God’s word.
 Pride told them they no longer needed it.
-They were religious but they didn't serve God and the religious things they did were done as ritual and not with a heart for God.
+They were religious, but they didn’t serve God, and the religious things they did were done as ritual and not with a heart for God.

 The indictments of chapter 8: